 - Avoid faceted search SEO issues by setting canonical tags, configuring URLs Google can easily understand and ensuring Google crawls only priority pages.

-If you manage an enterprise ecommerce site, you probably work with some sort of faceted search system.
+If you manage ecommerce SEO for a large enterprise site, you probably work with some sort of faceted search system.
 These nifty sort and filter features are a huge benefit from a user standpoint – but they’re notorious in the SEO world for creating a quagmire of issues.
 A faceted navigation system left to its own devices will generate potentially millions of pages of duplicate content, like a magical photocopier that won’t turn off.
 Here’s how to keep your website’s faceted navigation in check without sacrificing any of its benefits.

 Commonly called faceted navigation, faceted search is an in-page navigation system used for ecommerce sites, listing sites and other websites that deal with a large list of results.
 Faceting simplifies site search by presenting shoppers with a smart, logical search interface.

 Facets vs filters